top of page

 • Stand on the shoulder of the road or in the closed lane prior to stopping traffic.

-• Stand where there is a color contrast between you and your background, avoiding shaded areas.
+• Stand where there is a color contrast between you and your background.

 • Stand alone, without others congregating around the flagger station.